-During his time in prison, Mr. El Sharkawi was subjected to various forms of physical mistreatment, including beatings with hands and rubber sticks, electroshocks and being tied to the ceiling from his wrists and ankles.
+During his time in prison, Sharkawi was subjected to various forms of physical mistreatment, including beatings with hands and rubber sticks, electroshocks and being tied to the ceiling from his wrists and ankles.
 During much of his detention, including during interrogation and when in his cell, he was handcuffed and blindfolded.
-Mr. El Sharkawi was also held incommunicado, in particular during the first six weeks of his detention.
-Mr. El Sharkawi was subjected to this abuse during interrogations, as a form of punishment for making complaints about his treatment, and as part of the routine running of the prisons.
+Sharkawi was also held incommunicado, in particular during the first six weeks of his detention.
+Sharkawi was subjected to this abuse during interrogations, as a form of punishment for making complaints about his treatment, and as part of the routine running of the prisons.

 Open Society Justice Initiative Involvement

-The Justice Initiative is representing Mr. El Sharkawi in proceedings before the African Commission on Human and Peoples’ Rights, arguing that his detention without trial and torture violated the African Charter on Human and Peoples’ Rights.
+The Justice Initiative represents Sharkawi in proceedings before the African Commission on Human and Peoples’ Rights.
+We argue that his detention without trial and torture violated the African Charter on Human and Peoples’ Rights.

-Arbitrary and Unlawful Detention.
-The laws under which Mr. El Sharkawi was detained were arbitrary, and his continued detention in the face of repeated court rulings ordering his release was unlawful, in violation of Article 6 of the Charter.
+Arbitrary and Unlawful Detention: The laws under which Sharkawi was detained were arbitrary, and his continued detention in the face of repeated court rulings ordering his release was unlawful, in violation of Article 6 of the Charter.

-Right to Access an Independent Court.
-The Government’s failure to comply with court orders to release Mr. El Sharkawi reflects the structural lack of independence of the State Security Emergency Courts and violated his right to access a competent national tribunal, and the independence of those tribunals, in violation of Articles 7(1)(a) and 26 of the Charter.
+Right to Access an Independent Court: The Government’s failure to comply with court orders to release Sharkawi reflects the structural lack of independence of the State Security Emergency Courts and violated his right to access a competent national tribunal, and the independence of those tribunals, in violation of Articles 7(1)(a) and 26 of the Charter.

-Torture.
-While in detention, Mr. El Sharkawi was repeatedly beaten, hung from the ceiling, and electrocuted during interrogations and in response to making complaints about his treatment.
+Torture: While in detention, Sharkawi was repeatedly beaten, hung from the ceiling, and electrocuted during interrogations and in response to making complaints about his treatment.
 He was also periodically held incommunicado.
 This abuse constituted torture, in violation of Article 5 of the Charter.

-Failure to Provide Safeguards against Torture.
-The Government failed to provide adequate safeguards against torture, including denying Mr. El Sharkawi adequate access to a lawyer and medical assistance, and preventing his family from visiting him, in violation of its positive obligations under Articles 1 and 5.
+Failure to Provide Safeguards against Torture: The Government failed to provide adequate safeguards against torture, including denying Sharkawi adequate access to a lawyer and medical assistance, and preventing his family from visiting him, in violation of its positive obligations under Articles 1 and 5.

 Failure to Conduct Effective Investigation of Torture.
-The Government has failed to conduct any meaningful investigation into the torture suffered by Mr. El Sharkawi, in further violation of Articles 1 and 5.
+The Government has failed to conduct any meaningful investigation into the torture suffered by Sharkawi, in further violation of Articles 1 and 5.

-Failure to Provide Redress.
-The Government failed to take any steps to give effect to Mr. El Sharkawi’s rights, and to provide redress for the violations that he suffered, contrary to Article 1, in conjunction with each of the above articles.
+Failure to Provide Redress: The Government failed to take any steps to give effect to Sharkawi’s rights, and to provide redress for the violations that he suffered, contrary to Article 1, in conjunction with each of the above articles.

-Relief Sought.
-Given the nature of the violations, over an extended period of time and arising from systemic flaws in Egypt’s legal structure, Mr. El Sharkawi has requested (1) acknowledgement and publication of the violations and an apology, (2) compensation and rehabilitation, (3) investigation of those responsible through a Commission of Inquiry, and (4) legislative reforms to prevent future violations.
+Relief Sought: Given the nature of the violations, over an extended period of time and arising from systemic flaws in Egypt’s legal structure, Sharkawi has requested (1) acknowledgement and publication of the violations and an apology, (2) compensation and rehabilitation, (3) investigation of those responsible through a Commission of Inquiry, and (4) legislative reforms to prevent future violations.

-Submissions on merits filed with the African Commission.
+The Justice Initiative files submissions on merits with the African Commission.

-Submissions on admissibility filed with the African Commission.
+The Justice Initiative files submissions on admissibility with the African Commission.

-Letter of introduction filed to the African Commission.
+The Justice Initiative files a letter of introduction with the African Commission.